KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 #### :pushpin: Examples:

+This example coin combines both `ac_staked` and `ac_perc`.
+As described in the section, ["Notes on How ac_staked Functions"](../installations/asset-chain-parameters.html#notes-on-how-ac-staked-functions), the method of rewards for the coin will vary over time.
+The coins that are mined via `ac_staked` will be included in the `ac_perc` calculations until block height `100000`.
+Therefore, the `pubkey` that receives `ac_perc` block rewards will receive slightly more for the first `100000` blocks.

-A 777777-coin pre-mine, a 10-coin block reward, the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
-The pubkey address receives 1 coin for every mined block (an additional 10% above the block reward).
-The pubkey address receives an additional 10% for every transaction made on the chain.
+Other coin details include that it is a 777777-coin pre-mine, with a 10-coin block reward, and the chain adjusts difficulty so that 50% of the blocks are mined via PoS, and 50% via PoW.

+For the first `100000` blocks, the `pubkey` address receives at least 1 coin for every mined block (an additional 10% above the block reward).
+The pubkey address also receives at least an additional 10% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 10 coins are created and sent to the pubkey address.
-This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block. <!-- (FIXME we missed this.
-Needs to reflect the new block 100k rule mentioned on line 423) -->
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.
+The extra amount sent to the `pubkey` address derives from blocks that are mined via `ac_staked`, the rewards of which are calculated into `ac_perc`.

+After the first `100000` blocks, the rewards from `ac_staked` are no longer included in the `ac_perc` rewards sent to the `pubkey`.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_perc=10000000 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=50